2024 Microgrant Applications are now closed. Click here to stay tuned for updates on the second round in 2025 that will be focused on makers!

 - Increase organic grain storage capacity with the purchase of pallet shelving, hard-sided grain bins, or other vessels

-- Purchase of a specialized piece of equipment for malting, milling, seed cleaning, sorting, or labeling
+- Purchase of a specialized piece of equipment for product making, including malting, milling, brewing, distilling, or labeling

 - Improvements and/or alterations to an existing building to use their space more effectively or to accommodate new equipment